University of York: Notable alumni and academics

 Former Member of Parliament Harriet Harman is an alumna of York.

-York has a large number of alumni who have been active in politics, including at least twenty Members of the United Kingdom Parliament, five members of the House of Lords, two Members of the Scottish Parliament, one Member of the European Parliament and several ministers of other governments around the world.
-The former President and former Prime Minister of Portugal Aníbal Cavaco Silva, completed his doctorate in economics at York.
-The former Governor-General of Belize Colville Young holds a doctorate in linguistics from York.
-The Senior Vice President of the World Bank Group Dr Mahmoud Mohieldin holds a master's degree in Economic and Social Policy Analysis from York.
+York has a large number of alumni who have been active in politics, including at least twenty members of the United Kingdom Parliament, five members of the House of Lords, two members of the Scottish Parliament, one member of the European Parliament and several ministers of other governments around the world.
+The former president and former prime minister of Portugal Aníbal Cavaco Silva completed his doctorate in economics at York.
+South Korea's 39th prime minister, Han Seung-soo earned his doctorate in economics in 1968.
+Former governor-general of Belize Colville Young holds a doctorate in linguistics from York.
+The senior vice president of the World Bank Group Mahmoud Mohieldin holds a master's degree in economic and social policy analysis from York.

+Prominent alumnus Daron Acemoglu has been named a recipient of the Nobel Prize in economic science.

 The university is also represented by alumni educated in the liberal arts such as English literature, social sciences, economics, philosophy, medieval history, and music.
 The author Anthony Horowitz attended York and graduated in 1973 with a degree in English literature and art history.
-Greg Dyke, Chair of the Football Association and British Film Institute, is a former student, and graduated in 1974 with a BA in Politics, returning to York as university Chancellor from 2004 to 2015.
+Greg Dyke, chair of the Football Association and British Film Institute, is a former student, and graduated in 1974 with a BA in politics, returning to York as university chancellor from 2004 to 2015.
 Writer, critic and broadcaster, Victor Lewis-Smith, studied music in the late 1970s.
-The current Director of the Natural History Museum, Sir Michael Dixon, has a PhD in zoology from York.
-YouTuber and web developer Tom Scott graduated with a degree in linguistics from York.
+The comedian Harry Enfield studied politics, graduating in 1982.
+The current director of the Natural History Museum, Sir Michael Dixon, has a PhD in zoology from York.
+Presenter and former web developer Tom Scott graduated with a degree in linguistics from York.
 Businesswoman and Dragons' Den star Sara Davies graduated from York with a business degree in 2006.

 More recently, due to expansion into areas of technology, it has also produced notable computer scientists, such as the Ethereum co-founder Gavin Wood, computer scientist Chris Lilley, and computational biologist Sue Jones.

 Prominent academics associated with the University of York include the distinguished literary teacher F. R. Leavis and anti-apartheid activist Adrian Leftwich.